ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Thanks, Dave.
 Now, let's turn to chart 11 and look at the Customer Premises Equipment highlights.
 Segment sales for the quarter finished stronger than planned with continued solid demand for our CPE products.
 This resulted from a few key customers accelerating inventory consumption late in the quarter and we had some timing improvements in our supply availability.

-That said, as Bruce indicated, following a strong fourth quarter in 2016, sales as expected were lower sequentially as set-top volumes were down offset by improvements in the broadband portfolio.
+That said, as Bruce indicated, following a strong fourth quarter in 2016, sales, as expected, were lower sequentially as set-top volumes were down offset by improvements in the broadband portfolio.
 Sales were also down 3% as compared to Q1 2016 with slight reductions in both video and broadband.

-The mix of products for the quarter reflected 40% of our shipments is broadband related.
-A trend similar to this time last year and one that we expect to continue through the remainder of the year.
+The mix of products for the quarter reflected 40% of our shipments is broadband related, a trend similar to this time last year and one that we expect to continue through the remainder of the year.
 This trend reflects the ongoing momentum around faster network speeds and improved in-home Wi-Fi solutions.

 Direct operating income was down both sequentially and year-on-year.
 This was in part due to lower sales volumes, commodity price challenges, new product introductions and the effects of the strong U.S. dollar; items consistent with our discussion at our Investor Day conference.